reeshashahid227/PolicyPilot/README.md

 GROQ_API_KEY=your_groq_api_key
 ```

-Never commit your API key to GitHub.
+Do not commit `.env` to GitHub.

+---

-## 5. Run Streamlit
+# ▶️ Run Streamlit

+From the project root:

 ```bash
 streamlit run app.py
 ```

-The application will open in your browser.
+The Streamlit application will open in your browser.

 ---